 Zukin, C., Keeter, S., Andolina, M. W., Jenkins, K., & Carpini, M. X. D. (2006).
 A new engagement?
 Political participation, civic life, and the changing American citizen.
 Oxford, UK: Oxford University Press.

-©2012 Marilyn Price-Mitchell.
+©2012-2015 Marilyn Price-Mitchell.
 All rights reserved.
-Please contact for permission to reprint.
+Please see reprint guidelines for Marilyn’s articles.